Hardy Century Plant

 I was excited when I saw that after only a year this plant had its first pup.
 Little did I know what was to follow.

 My Agave americana subsp. protoamericana grew like mad!
 By September 2009 it measured 20″ tall x 28″ wide.

 I was getting more amazed by this AWESOME Agave every time I looked at it.
 When the above photo was taken on 8-1-11, it measured 28 1/2″ tall x 46 1/2″ wide.

-By now, this plant, as well as #2, have produced MANY pups.
+By now, this plant, as well as #2, had produced MANY pups.
 I learned that decorative pots look amazing, BUT… Getting pups out of this pot was insane.
 The runners that would grow away from the plant if it were in the ground wrapped around the pot.
 Not to mention the thought of removing this big plant from this pot.
 The beautiful pot would probably have to be broken.
 SO, I just left it in the pot.
-I did repot #2 and it had also been in a slightly curved pot.
+I did re-pot #2 and it had also been in a slightly curved pot.
 My neighbor helped me get it out and I knew that I had to put it in a straight-sided pot after the ordeal.